dotlang/language/README.md

 This is how collections and ... will be implemented in core.

 Note that `typename` section must come before `struct` section.
-For each tempalte class, there is a base interface class which is equal to the class definition minus everything related to typenames.
+For each tempalte class like `Stack`, there is a base interface class `Stack` which is equal to the class definition minus everything related to typenames.
 According to definition, all template class instances, conform to the base class, so base interface can be the base type for all template classes.
 This means `Stack` is the base interface for `Stack<int>, Stack<float>` and all other stacks and if you need to write a method accepting any stack you can use it: `void getStack(Stack s)`.
+Note that `Stack` is not the same as `Stack<>` which has type set to `void`.

 ###Exception handling